 Outside of the #10 Envelope

-Then there is the A-Style.
+A Style: Have you heard of A-Style?
+There is an easy way to remember it.
 The “A” stands for “announcement.”
 They can come in two forms: either with a deep pointed flap or a shorter flat flap.
 They are usually used for special announcements, whether that be business related or more personal.
 They can also be used for photographs, small booklets, and greeting cards.

 Catalog: Another familiar envelope style is the catalog.
 It is the standard mailing envelope for important documents such as reports, folders, and contracts.
 If you are like me, when I hear Manila envelope, these are the kind of envelopes I think of.
 They are typically open on the short side of the envelope and may have a flexible piece of metal to hold the flap in place or a mount to tie it shut.

 Booklet: Similar to catalog but different in its own respects, the booklet style.
 These kinds of envelopes are typically used for magazines, catalogs, booklets, media kits, and other multi-page documents.
 They are open ended on the long side of the envelope and have some sort of sealant to close the flap.

 Remittance and Donation: The final two envelope styles we will cover are remittance and donation.
 Remittance envelopes have large flats and are used to hold private information like credit card numbers or other private documents.
 Donation envelopes also referred to as offering, pew, or tithe envelopes, are a cheap way to collect donations.
 These are most prominently used by religious organizations and nonprofits and cannot be mailed.